pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 <!-- "Understanding MAAS audit events" -->

+An audit event is a MAAS event that with the tag `AUDIT`.
+It contains information about changes to configuration and machine state.
+They are valuable for providing an oversight of user actions and automated updates and their effects, especially in contexts where multiple users may be interacting with multiple machines.

+## Viewing events

 Audit events must be examined using the MAAS CLI, as there is no corresponding MAAS web UI tool at present.

 The CLI command `events query level=AUDIT` will help you review audit events: